Does your mind wander off in beautiful places every now and then? Does the thought of going on a vacation excite you?

 10. Speak with Locals

 I can’t stress this enough.
 You see, not all the information may be on the internet.
 Sometimes locals will recommend some of the best street food or a must-visit place which you otherwise would not have seen.
 So ask the concierge in the hotel where you are staying or get chatty with that local coffee shop guy.
 You might learn a thing or two.

 So these are some of the tips that always work for me… most of them are common sense but nonetheless important as they may slip our minds when we are in a rush.

-We would love to connect with you on our Facebook page.
+If you liked this post, please share it!
+We would also love to connect with you on our Facebook page.

 * Pic courtesy: Pixabay and Picjumbo